edulach/Bounded_Regression_Elections/README.md

 # Application.elec
-The following code is for analysis of compositional data, specifically the elections in a circunscription.
+The following code is for analysis of compositional data, specifically the vote election in circunscriptions.